ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 **2. Top-N Query**

 Find the top-3 customers who come from USA and spend the highest amount of money in the year of 2006.
+Return the customer_id and total amount of money.

 Please use two different methods:
 - Use GROUP BY, ORDER BY, and LIMIT Operators **(1 point)**
-- Use windows function (e.g., RANK) **(1 point)**
+- Use windows function **(1 point)**

 **3.Cube Creation**